Scope 1, 2 & 3 Emissions Linking Data To Real World Action

 “Oren's expertise has been instrumental in driving our ESG achievements, consistently guiding us with professionalism, reliability, and timely execution.
 Their outstanding products not only surpassed expectations but also fully complied with Metrochem API Industries' ESG standards.”

-The CSRD applies to large companies that meet at least two of the following criteria: More than 250 employees, Net turnover exceeding €40 million, Total assets over €20 million.
+The CSRD applies to large companies that meet at least two of the following criteria: more than 250 employees, net turnover exceeding €40 million, or total assets over €20 million.
 Additionally, all companies listed on EU regulated markets, except micro-enterprises, are subject to the CSRD.
-Notably, recent proposals suggest raising the employee threshold to over 1,000, effectively reducing the number of companies required to report under the CSRD.
+Recent proposals suggest raising the employee threshold to over 1,000, effectively reducing the number of companies required to report under the CSRD.

-Companies are required to report on a broad range of sustainability topics, including: Environmental matters (e.g., climate change mitigation, resource use), Social and employee-related aspects (e.g., working conditions, diversity), Human rights, Anti-corruption and bribery, Governance factors.
+Companies are required to report on a broad range of sustainability topics, including environmental matters (climate change mitigation, resource use), social and employee-related aspects (working conditions, diversity), human rights, anti-corruption and bribery, and governance factors.
 The disclosures should cover both the impacts of these factors on the company and the company’s impact on these factors, following the principle of double materiality.

-The CSRD requirements are being implemented in phases, to ease the process of reporting: FY 2024-25: Reporting for large companies already subject to the Non-Financial Reporting Directive (NFRD).
-FY 2025-26: Reporting for large companies not previously subject to the NFRD.
-FY 2026-27: Reporting for listed small and medium-sized enterprises (SMEs), small and non-complex credit institutions, and captive insurance undertakings.
-However, recent developments indicate a potential delay in the start date for certain obligations to mid-2028.
+The CSRD requirements are being implemented in phases.
+FY 2024-25: reporting for large companies already subject to the Non-Financial Reporting Directive (NFRD).
+FY 2025-26: reporting for large companies not previously subject to the NFRD.
+FY 2026-27: reporting for listed small and medium-sized enterprises (SMEs), small and non-complex credit institutions, and captive insurance undertakings.
+Recent developments indicate a potential delay in the start date for certain obligations to mid-2028.

 Yes, non-EU companies with substantial activities in the EU are subject to the CSRD.
 Specifically, companies generating a net turnover of more than €150 million in the EU and having at least one subsidiary or branch in the EU meeting certain criteria will need to comply with the CSRD requirements.